 - Have no charges relating to a crash involving homicide or serious bodily injury.

-- Be addicted to illicit drugs and are at substantial risk for reoffending.
+- Have a substance use disorder and are at substantial risk for reoffending.

 - Have no prior serious violent offenses.

 - Have no criminal cases pending in another jurisdiction.

 - Apply in writing by completing the program application form.